Carina-P/ms3-best-books/README.md

 - [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML)
     - To structure the web content
 - [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS)
-    - to describe the web page's appearance/presentation
+    - To describe the web page's appearance/presentation
 - [JavaScript](https://www.javascript.com/)
     - Bringing interactivity and logic to the site.
 - [Python](https://www.python.org)
-    - to manage logic and information on server side
+    - To manage logic and information on server side

 ### Frameworks, Libraries and Programs
 - [GitPod](https://gitpod.io/)
-    - used for version control by utilizing the GitPod terminal to commit to Git and push to GitHub and Heroku.
+    - Used for version control by utilizing the GitPod terminal to commit to Git and push to GitHub and Heroku.
 - [Heroku](https://www.heroku.com/home)
-    - to host the web app
+    - To host the web app
 - [GitHub](https://github.com)
     - GitHub is used to store the code.
 - [Bootstrap](https://getbootstrap.com/)